 The great thing about GT40 and GT40P cylinder heads, despite their old iron design, is that they are pretty easy to find.
 Foxbody Mustang enthusiasts all over the internet are constantly buying and selling them.
 A good place to look is in the classified section of a Mustang enthusiast website or forum.
 Another, perhaps even better, place to look is at your local junkyard.
 GT40 and GT40P heads were factory pieces, fitted on multiple models of Ford vehicles.
 These cylinder heads can be picked up dirt cheap at a pull-a-part type yard!
 Craigslist too is an invaluable tool in your cylinder head search.
 You'd be surprised how many parts you can find listed in your local/regional Craigslist site.

 The stock springs that come installed on GT40P heads (remember, GT40P's come from factory Explorers/Mountaineers, they cannot be bought new) are awful.
 They may not even hold up to a 5.0L V8 Mustang's stock HO cam, rated at 0.444 lift with the stock 1.6 rockers.
-When installing GT40P's, it's imperitive you replace the springs.
+When installing GT40P heads, it's imperitive you replace the springs.
 Of course, what spring package you pick is totally dependent on what cam and rocker combination you will be using.
-If you're sticking with the stock HO cam, take a look at the Trickflow spring upgrade kit (#TFS-2500100).
-It can handle up to .520 lift and is a bargain at $150.
-The Crane Beehive Spring Kit (#44308-1) is another great option, good to 0.550 lift and reasonably priced at $162.
-Both are available from Summit (summitracing.com).
-Alex's Parts (alexparts.com) is another great place to look for a drop-in spring package.
-They offer 3 different GT40/GT40P drop-in spring kits ranging from $97-$115, with claims supporting up to 0.600 lift!
-A bargain indeed!
+If you're sticking with the stock HO cam, take a look at the Crane Beehive spring kit (#44308-1) It's a great option and is good to 0.550 lift and reasonably priced at $168.
+Alex's Parts is another great place to look for a drop-in spring package.
+They offer 3 different GT40/GT40P drop-in spring kits ranging from $97-$115, with claims supporting up to 0.580 lift!
+A bargain indeed.

 The above paragraph talks only about spring options for GT40P heads.
 Regular Ford GT40 iron heads aren't known for having the best valve springs either.
 They are better than the stock GT40P springs, but if pushing anything more than stock lift (0.444 in), it is best to replace them as well.